Groups are a great way for students to connect with peers, learn new skills and strategies, and grow both emotionally and educationally!

 Note: This group requires a pre-group meeting to determine if the group is the right fit for you.
 For questions or to request a reasonable accommodation, contact Dr. Alexandra Thurston at [email protected].

-Winter 2025 Outreach Groups
+Spring 2025 Outreach Groups

 Black Joy Connection